atarnus/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple rock paper scrissors game.
+A simple rock paper scrissors game made as an assignment on Code Training Camp.
+Maven project, editor Intellij IDEA.

 First version accepted only player input "rock", "paper" or "scissors".